metasmile/strsync/README.md

                         Client ID for MS Translation API -s CLIENT_SECRET, --client-secret CLIENT_SECRET
-                        Client Secret key for MS Translation API
+                        Client Secret key for MS Translation API -f [FORCE_TRANSLATE_KEYS ...], --force-translate-keys [FORCE_TRANSLATE_KEYS ...]
+                        Keys in the strings to update and translate by force.
 ```

 ### Examples to use